insightsengineering/teal.modules.clinical/README.md

 See package vignettes (`browseVignettes(package = "teal.modules.clinical")`) for usage of this package.

+## Getting help

+If you encounter a bug or have a feature request, please file an issue.
+For questions, discussions, and staying up to date, please use the `teal` channel in the [`pharmaverse` slack workspace](https://pharmaverse.slack.com).

 ## Acknowledgment

 This package is the result of the joint efforts of many developers and stakeholders.
 We would like to thank everyone who has contributed so far!